Barney Dreyfuss: Legacy

 On June 30, 1934, the 25th anniversary of the opening of Forbes Field, a small stone monument to Dreyfuss was installed in straightaway center field at Forbes.
 When the Pirates moved to Three Rivers Stadium in 1970, the monument was brought along and displayed in the stadium concourse.
 The monument has since been moved to the Pirates' current field, PNC Park, located on the concourse behind home plate.

+Dreyfuss met Florence Edith Wolf, a native of Louisville, Kentucky on a train to Cincinnati in 1892.
+They married in 1895.
+The couple had two children: Samuel and Eleanor Dreyfuss.
 Dreyfuss had groomed his son, Samuel, to inherit the Pirates upon his death.
 However, Samuel died in 1931, a year before his father.
-Dreyfuss's widow, Florence, urged her son-in-law, William Benswanger, to take over as president and operating head of the franchise.
+Florence, now majority owner of the Pirates, urged her son-in-law, William Benswanger, to take over as president and operating head of the franchise.
 Benswanger ran the team until it was sold in 1946, ending the Dreyfuss-Benswanger family's half-century in baseball.

 Dreyfuss was named to the Honor Rolls of Baseball in 1946 and inducted into the National Baseball Hall of Fame in 2008 following his election by the Veterans Committee.